More teachings on the same topic: “Depending completely on God” – a NEW perspective on John 5:19

 We do not know whether or not it was specifically God’s will to heal this man or not.
 We do know that the miracle ultimately did not result in a mighty revival and multitudes of souls saved, but rather in Paul getting stoned, nearly to death.
 So was it actually God’s specific intention to heal this man, or was the miracle more a result of the faith of the lame man combined with Paul’s exercise of mountain-moving authority?
 In this instance, we can make a relatively strong argument that it was faith and not so much God’s will that produced the healing.

 There are three types of healings we see in Scripture.
-At times, God chooses to exercise His sovereignty and decides categorically not to heal as in the instance of Paul’s thorn.
-Despite Paul’s faith, he was not healed.
+At times, God chooses to exercise His sovereignty, and for reasons known only to Him decides not to heal.
 Conversely, there are times in which God decides to heal unconditionally and apart from anyone’s faith.
-In Luke 7, a dead man is brought back to life at his burial without his grieving mother or himself having faith for the miracle.
-These two instances demonstrate that God is sovereign, and at those times when He chooses to exercise His sovereignty, we ought to seek His leading and do or accept His will.
 But in between these two extreme ends of the spectrum, God can choose to stand at arm’s length, as it were, and allow us to exercise our faith for the healing miracle.
 This can be the faith of the sick person and/or the mountain-moving faith of the minister of healing.
 In this middle realm in between the extreme ends, God says to us: “do whatever your hand finds to do, for I am with you.”
 “According to your faith be it to you.”

 In this middle realm, it is not so much a matter of God’s will as it is of exercising the authority over disease and demons He has already given as ministers of the gospel.